Young Musicians of Alamance is located at: 513 West Front Street, Burlington, North Carolina, 27215

 - foster good citizens for the greater community.

 Offering children a pathway for character and leadership development through equitable access to music education.

 About the Program

-Young Musicians of Alamance is a music instruction program that offers intensive ensemble instrumental and general music instruction, with qualified music teachers and instruments they may take home for practicing, based on the world-wide network of intensive music programs, El Sistema.
-These benefits are offered at a fraction of what they cost, to children who otherwise would have little opportunity for this kind of instruction.
-Students receive six hours of instruction during the week, including a Saturday lesson and two after-school lessons, during which they receive snacks and a Saturday lunch.
+Young Musicians of Alamance is a music instruction program that offers ensemble instrumental and general music instruction to at-risk elementary, middle and high school students.
+Most of these students attend schools where 85% or more students qualify for free lunch.
+Qualified music teachers provide after school and Saturday lessons.
+Instruments are loaned to students so they may practice at home.
+These benefits are offered at a fraction of actual costs, to children who otherwise would have little opportunity for this kind of instruction.
+Students receive six hours of instruction during the week.
+They receive healthy after school snacks and a hot lunch on Saturdays.

 About El Sistema